Thursday, 13 December 2012

 In 1990, many people came dressed as knights, fairies, adventurers, witches, warlords, etc., to do battle on Fort Canning Hill where a medieval village was built complete with a tavern (with beer), costume shop, apothecary (spell merchant), sword maker, slave auction site and gladiator arena.
 There was even a maze.

-The Curse of the Witch Queen LARP opened and closed the Arts Festival Fringe activities that year which included dance performances from Africa and a traditional drumming outfit from Kelantan, Malaysia.
+The Curse of the Witch Queen LARP opened and closed the Arts Festival Fringe activities that year; it included dance performances from Africa and a traditional drumming outfit from Kelantan, Malaysia.

 The COTWQ event was planned, run and executed by the Science Fiction Association, Singapore, better known as SFAS.
 I was one of its past presidents.
-SFAS still exists today but only as a Google group (no admin compared to being under Registry of Societies).
+SFAS still exists today but only as a Google Group (no admin compared to being under the Registry of Societies).

 At COTWQ I was its chief builder in charge of making everything that was on Fort Canning.
 I was not alone in that.
-I had great help from fellow enthusiastic volunteers - many of them students, full-time NS men and mostly avid RPG PnP (role playing game, paper and pen) players from SFAS.
+I had great help from a number of fellow enthusiastic volunteers, many of them students, full-time NS men and mostly avid RPG PnP (role playing game, paper and pen) players from our sci-fi society.
 They came forward to spend many weekends and week-nights at two workshops in Bedok Vocational Institute to saw, hem, paint and paper mache various props.
-We shuttled back and forth, drank lots of coffee and went days without bath.
+We shuttled back and forth, drank lots of coffee, and went days without bathing.
+So committed we were!

-The Art Council gave us funds and Black & Decker sponsored power tools.
+The Art Council gave us funds and Black & Decker sponsored the necessary power tools.
 Wood was bought from timber yards in Kranji and food was "tapowed" much from Bedok Central hawker center.

 The COTWQ demanded a lot from all those who were involved but never mind.
 It turned out to be a huge success and ultimately a most unforgettable event in the annals of Singapore's literary and role-based gaming history.
 Now, I have to ask: Were you there?
 Heh-heh.